 Annette Bigger (Enrichment Teacher, Technology) Mrs. Bigger wears many hats at CFB #16, as the enrichment teacher, the technology coordinator, the head teacher for the afterschool program, Advisor of the National Elementary Honor Society, and member of the School Leadership Committee.
 Since her arrival at CFB #16 in 1999, she served as the 1st grade teacher, 5th/6th grade math teacher, 7th grade science teacher, science fair coordinator, Technology Coordinator, and theatre director.
 For her commitment to high standards and her dedication, she has received a Best Practice Award as well as having been elected as the Teacher of the Year in 1999 and 2016.
 Mrs. Bigger received her BS from The College of New of New Jersey (Trenton State College) an MA from Marygrove University, holds additional graduate credits from FDU, an Orton Gillingham certificate and served at East Newark Public School for a dozen years before coming to CFB #16.

 Kristen Brennan, RN (School Nurse).
 After graduating from Bayonne Hospital School of Nursing, she worked in the Maternal-Child Health section of Bayonne Hospital for several years.
 During that time, she obtained certification to be a school nurse, and has been with the Jersey City Public Schools since 1996.
 Currently, she is pursuing a MA in Science, Nursing and Health Administration.
 Ever dedicated to our school community, she constantly encourages the children to become self advocates and managers for their health.
-Mrs. Brennan enjoys traveling, exercising, and cooking for her husband and three children.
+Mrs. Brennan enjoys traveling, exercising, and cooking.

 Brian Cook (4th grade, Math).
 This is Mr Cook’s 15th year at CFB #16, where he now primarily teachers 4th grade math, but has experience teaching students from the 3rd grade through the 8th grade.
 A member of the School Leadership Council and Budget Committee, he has been acknowledged frequently, receiving numerous awards, such as the Hudson County Teacher Recognition Program, the Claremont-Lafayette Presbyterian Church Teaching Award, and the Superintendent’s Award.
 An avid outdoorsman, he enjoys surfing, kayaking and running, and is a proud father of two girls.